Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 District Leander ISD Round Rock ISD

-Feeds Into Leander Middle → Leander HS Walsh Middle → Westwood / Round Rock / Stony Point HS
+Feeds Into Danielson or Leander Middle → Glenn, Leander, or Rouse HS Walsh Middle → Westwood, Round Rock, or Stony Point HS (by address)

 TEA School Performance Comparison (2025)